Phori Phetlhe

-Phori Angeline Phetlhe is a South African politician who has been a Member of the National Assembly of South Africa since March 2023.
+Phori Angeline Phetlhe is a South African politician who served as a Member of the National Assembly of South Africa from March 2023 until May 2024.

 A member of the African National Congress, Phetlhe unsuccessfully stood for the South African National Assembly in the 2019 general election as a candidate on the party's national list.

 Phetlhe was sworn in as a Member of the National Assembly on 15 March 2023.
+She was ranked too low to secure reelection in the 2024 general election and left parliament.